har-in-air/FPGA_STEREO_CROSSOVER/README.md

 # FPGA_STEREO_CROSSOVER

-* Stereo digital 2-way crossover filters implemented on FPGA, processing I2S stereo audio stream.
+* Stereo digital 2-way crossover filters implemented on FPGA, processing an I2S stereo audio stream.
-* Driven by ESP32 generating I2S digital audio stream with input from .wav / .mp3 files on a micro-SD card.
+* ESP32 reads .wav / .mp3 files on a micro-SD card and generates I2S digital stereo audio stream (16-bit, 44.1kHz or 48kHz).
-* The FPGA I2S module is a slave, i.e. it is driven by external MCLK, BCK and WS clocks.
+* FPGA I2S module is a slave, i.e. it is driven by external MCLK, BCK and WS clocks.
 The audio processing modules are clocked by MCK.
-* FPGA processing implemented on Altera Cyclone IV EP4CE6E22
+* Implemented in VHDL on Altera Cyclone IV EP4CE6E22

 <img src="fpga_resource_usage.png" />

-* Biquad IIR filter coefficients dynamically updated by ESP32 via FPGA slave SPI module
+* ESP32 dynamically updates biquad IIR filter coefficients via SPI interface to FPGA.
 * FPGA outputs dual I2S data streams, one for left channel and one for right channel.
-Low-pass filtered data on WS=0, High-pass filtered data on WS=1
+Low-pass filtered data on WS=0, High-pass filtered data on WS=1.
-* Dual TI TAS5753MD stereo I2S power amplifier boards.
+* Dual TI TAS5753MD I2S stereo power amplifier boards.
 Each processes a single channel (L or R)  low-pass-filtered and high-pass-filtered data.

 # Development platform